LaunchCodeEducation/data-analysis-curriculum/content/sql-part-4/reading/union-intersect-except/_index.md

 The following examples will reference the tables `Movies` and `More_Movies`.
 You can view the data for them here: [Movies and More_Movies table data]({{< relref "./table-data/_index.md" >}})
 {{% /notice %}}

 The `UNION` operator combines table rows from multiple query statements.
 This is especially useful if you would like to view data from multiple tables without including duplicates.
 By default, the `UNION` set operator will return data *without* duplicates.
-However, if you wish to include duplicates in your returned data you can do so by using the `ALL` flag with `UNION`.
+However, if you wish to include duplicates in your returned data you can do so by using the `ALL` keyword with `UNION`.

 {{% notice blue Example "rocket" %}}
 ```sql